wi-fighters/team-exercise-recipes/README.md

 Separately, each of you has 3 minutes to share:

-- Which role did you have?
+- What was it like in your role?
+Show us some code or git commands or screenshots to help us step into your shoes.
-- What were the challenges of your role?
-- How did you address them?
+- What were the challenges of your role and how did you address them?
 - What did you enjoy about your role?
 - Share a project decision that you made and why (e.g. design decision, workflow decision, code consistency decision).
-Show us some code or git commands or screenshots, to help communicate your point, but no slides this time.

 ## Congratulations! :tada: